-The kraft process is cyclical and self-sustaining.
-Wood chips are fed into a digester where they react with the cooking liquors, a combination of white liquor and black liquor.
-Black liquor is a byproduct of the process within the digester.
-It is the spent cooking liquor that is a combination of the removed lignin, water, and chemicals used in the extraction process.
-The inorganic portion of the black liquor, white liquor, is the regenerated mixture of sodium hydroxide and sodium sulfide that is the product of a multi-step recovery process.
-As output from the recovery process, the white liquor feeds into the digester to react with a continuous feed of wood chips.
+The Kraft Process is a cyclical, self-sustaining process.
+As a result of the process, a byproduct called black liquor is formed.
+Wood chips are fed into a digester where they are impregnated with the cooking liquors (white and black liquor).
+The black liquor is the spent cooking liquor that is a combination of the removed lignin, water, and chemicals used in the extraction process.
+The inorganic portion of the black liquor, white liquor, is the regenerated mixture of sodium hydroxide and sodium sulfide produced in the recover process that is vital to delignification.

-The wood chips remain in the digester for several hours at 130 to 180ºC to allow for the maximum possible delignification.
-Under these conditions, lignin and some hemicellulose degrade into fragments that are soluble in the strongly basic liquid.
+The wood chips remain in the digester for several hours are 130 to 180°C to allow for the maximum delignification as possible.
+Under these conditions lignin and some hemicellulose degrade to give fragments that are soluble in the strongly basic liquid.
 The remaining solid pulp is collected and washed.
-This stock is brown in color and is known as “brown stock.”
-The material proceeds further into the manufacturing process to be bleached and become the end product.
+The remaining stock is quite brown and color and is know as "brown stock".
+This material goes further into the manufacturing process to later be bleached and become the end product.

-While the wood chips reside in the digester, the sodium hydroxide and sodium sulfide are consumed by the acetic and lignin components in the wood chips.
-To make sure that the white liquor is not completely consumed, a conductivity value can be measured and correlated with an acceptable Kappa number range.
-This allows the feed rate of the white liquor to the digester to be adjusted and maintained at a certain conductivity value throughout the digestion process
+While the wood chips reside in the digester the sodium hydroxide and sodium sulfide are consumed by the acetic and lignin components in the wood chips.
+To make sure that the white liquor is not completely consumed a conductivity value and be measured and correlated with an acceptable Kappa number range.
+This allows the feed rate of the white liquor to the digester to be adjusted and maintained at a certain conductivity value throughout the digestion process.

-Yokogawa recommends the ISC40 Inductive Conductivity Sensor for measurement of the alkali concentration in black liquor because the sensor has proven to be rugged and reliable with a minimum of maintenance required.
-The Yokogawa ISC40G sensor is available in two chemical resistant materials, PEEK and Teflon, along with a variety of process connection capabilities.
-This allows a great deal of installation flexibility including threaded, flanged and flow through connections.
+Yokogawa recommends using the ISC450G Inductive Conductivity sensor to measure the alkali concentration in black liquor because the sensor has proven to be rugged and reliable with a minimum of maintenance needed.
+The Yokogawa ISC40G sensor comes in two different chemical resistant materials PEEK and Teflon, along with various process connection capabilities.
+This allows for a wide range of flexibility for installation from threaded to flanged to flow thru.

 ISC40G General Purpose Sensor